momaillard/RNAseq_ShinyApp/README.md

 # Shiny App for RNAseq Data Visualization

 Purpose of this git is to present a part of my work, and the power of shiny R tool.
-The shiny App code presented here are a sample of the original on Data used here a simulated or randomly chosen
+The shiny App code presented here are a sample of the original one.
+Data used here for presentation are either simulated or randomly chosen.

-the Original App was built for Parasol ANR, in Kaliphruit team at B&PMP (new IPSIM), Montpellier, France I developped this shiny App to allow RNAseq visualization for **non R-users** of an hundred samples RNAseq project.
+The Original App was built for Parasol ANR, in Kaliphruit team at B&PMP (new IPSIM), Montpellier, France.

+I developped this shiny App to allow RNAseq visualization for **non R-users** of an hundred samples RNAseq project.